conniepope/liri-node-app/README.md

 ## How it works:
 1. Type into the terminal: node liri
-2. After that, type in one of these four options: concert-this, spotify-this-song, movie-this, or do-what-it-says.
+2. After that, type in one of these four options:
+* concert-this
+* spotify-this-song
+* movie-this
+* do-what-it-says.

   It should look like this:

 ![image](https://user-images.githubusercontent.com/47279070/60461812-a780e780-9c15-11e9-8761-30b5985a9d29.png)
   * If you type concert-this, next type in an artist.
 Once you hit enter, the following will display: